CodrixWorkspace/KnowledgeBase/articles/springboot_workflow.md

 - 🔹 Service Task (Execute Trade) – Executes the trade
 - 🔹 End Event – Ends the workflow

-Once modeled, export the process as XML and place it under:

-src/main/resources/processes/tradeApprovalProcess.bpmn

 ## 🧠 Understanding the Workflow Components

 If you're new to BPMN or Flowable, here's a quick breakdown of the core components used in our diagram: